lukemccarvill/LED-Globe-Project/README.md

 ### Data Sources:
 - [Admin 0 – Countries](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/) from *Natural Earth* in 2022.
     - The shape file (`ne_10m_admin_0_countries.shp`) is the primary focus, but the `.cpg`, `.dbf`, and `.shx` supporting files are also necessary and are located in the `data/` folder.
 - [Energy Production and Consumption](https://ourworldindata.org/energy-production-consumption) from *Our World in Data* by Hannah Ritchie, Pablo Rosado and Max Roser in 2024.
-Data is automatically pulled and updated using an API in `data_collector.py`.
+Data is automatically pulled and updated using an API in `data handling/data_collector.py`.
 - [global population density, build volume and surface area](https://human-settlement.emergency.copernicus.eu/download.php)) from *Global Settlement Layer*.
     - Essential background in Pesaresi, M. et al. (2024) "Advances on the Global Human Settlement Layer by joint assessment of Earth Observation and population survey data", International Journal of Digital Earth, 17(1).
-    - The raster for the year is downloaded manually, then all data across the years is transformed into a single geopackage `.gpkg` file that is used by running `src/downsample.py` and `src/rasters_to_points.py`
+    - The raster for the year is downloaded manually, then all data across the years is transformed into a single geopackage `.gpkg` file that is used by running `data handling/downsample.py` and `data handling/rasters_to_points.py`
     - This code must be run every time you download the new raster data and want to use it in the code
 - nighttime light rasters *(raster sourced from [Earth Observation Group](https://eogdata.mines.edu/products/dmsp/))*
-    - The raster for the year is downloaded manually, then all data across the years is transformed into a single geopackage `.gpkg` file that is used by running `src/downsample.py` and `src/rasters_to_points.py`
+    - The raster for the year is downloaded manually, then all data across the years is transformed into a single geopackage `.gpkg` file that is used by running `data handling/downsample.py` and `data handling/rasters_to_points.py`
     - This code must be run every time you download the new raster data and want to use it in the code

 ### Useful Software: